-Digital nomads and backpackers have been escaping the Chiang Mai for the lush greenery of Pai for years.
-Popular for its artsy-hippie vibe, it’s also a well-known spot for outdoor activities like water rafting, trekking etc. The accommodation available in this area reflects just the laidback natural vibe with its budget guesthouses and cottages that are a dream to stay in.
+Digital nomads and backpackers have been trading the Chiang Mai rush for the lush greenery of Pai for years.
+Popular for its artsy-hippie vibe, it’s also a well-known spot for outdoor activities like water rafting, trekking and anything in between.
+The accommodation available in the Pai area reflects the laidback natural vibe with its budget guesthouses and cottages that are a dream to stay in.

 Our recommendations are as follows:

-Located deep inside a jungle, the Valhalla Pai is a heaven for adventure travelers.
+Located deep inside a jungle, the Valhalla Pai is a heaven for the adventurous travelers.
 For a modest fee of 60 thb/night, you can pitch a tent or put a hammock under the beautiful Pai sky.
 This place offers the sounds and beauty of the jungle with the added feature of safety.
 You can even just drop in for a drink without booking a room.
-The review of the super friendly staff by travelers is another positive of going to this place – they make you feel at home along with the adventure of a jungle.
+The review of the super friendly staff by travelers is another positive of going to this place – they make you feel right at home.
 Price starts at 60THB.

 Pai Circus School and Hostel

-The most recommended place to stay in Pai is definitely the Circus hostel with its amazing value for money rooms and services.
-Free breakfast and barbeques, yoga lessons, a pool table and the mind-blowing view of the mountains are what attracts backpackers to this place.
-Just a stone’s throw away from Pai town, this guesthouse provides free drop off and pick up service from the bus station as well.
+The most recommended place to stay in Pai is definitely here, at the Pai Circus School and Hostel.
+It boasts an amazing value for money for the rooms and provided services.
+Free breakfast / barbeques, yoga lessons, a pool table and the mind-blowing view of the mountains, just some of the things that attract backpackers to this place.
+It’s just a stone’s throw away from Pai town, that also provides a free drop off and pick up service from the bus station as well.
 Price starts at 240THB.

 Pai Village Boutique Resort & Farm

-This resort and farm features a restaurant, a beautiful lounge and an amazing spa and is in Wiang Tai.
-Set against the beautiful Pai village, this place offers tour services, 24-hour airport shuttle, designated smoking areas and a beautiful terrace to hang out.
-You can stay in gorgeous bamboo cottages or a garden cottage and even upgrade it to a canopy bed.
-Price starts at 1400THB.
+This resort and farm features a restaurant, a beautiful lounge and an amazing spa and is in Wiang Tai – set against the beautiful Pai village, this place offers tour services, 24-hour airport shuttle, designated smoking areas and a beautiful terrace to hang out.
+You can stay in gorgeous bamboo cottages or a garden cottage and even upgrade to a canopy bed.
+Prices start at 1400THB.

-Set against the backdrop of a magnificent view of mountains and a river, this spot is perfect for those looking to experience the harmony of different races and cultures living together.
-Located near the popular Pai hot springs, it is the best place for nature lovers to stay.
-The elephant camp located within the property allows the guests to go for elephant treks, that are truly a unique experience.
+Set against the backdrop of a magnificent view of mountains and rivers, Pai Treehouse is perfect for those looking to experience the harmony of different races and cultures living together.
+Located near the popular Pai Hot Springs, it is the best place for nature lovers to stay with the elephant camp located within the property which allows the guests to go for elephant treks, that are truly a unique experience.
 Price starts at 860THB.

 Puri Pai Villa